adityashrm21/tensorflowjs-live-classification-iris/README.md

 The library used to plot the graph in JS is [chart.js](https://www.chartjs.org/).
 Though I have no experience in JavaScript, this library was intuitive and simple to use.
 Visit the [documentation](https://www.chartjs.org/docs/latest/) of the website to see what all you can do with __chart.js__.

+## Dependencies

+- tensorflowjs - 0.6.7
+- chart.js

+## How to use this repo

+For now, I haven't created a web server to host this application and therefore, the best and simplest way would be to clone this repository and then running `tfjs.html` in your browser!

 #### Contributing

 This is my first JavaScript encounter and this application may be a total turndown for JS developers out there.
 So I am calling out JS developers to collaborate and make this into a proper web application.
 I have tons of ideas for ML web applications but no JS experience to move forward with them.
 Raise an issue if you would like to collaborate or contribute!